 So, when the pandemic hit, what did Bolsonaro say?
 That everyone has to work, because if the pandemic is going to kill people, it is also going to kill businesses.
 But he also said that if people believe in God, they would be protected.
 Our faith will protect us.
-When the World Health Organization (WHO) declared the Covid-19 as a pandemic and recommended a series of measures, such as social distancing, he went in the opposite direction, saying that it was an absurdity, that there is no scientific evidence and that quarantines will ruin the country.
+When the World Health Organization (WHO) declared the COVID-19 outbreak a pandemic and recommended a series of measures, such as social distancing, he went in the opposite direction, saying that it was an absurdity, that there is no scientific evidence and that quarantines will ruin the country.

-At the beginning of the pandemic he had said that the coronavirus was a gripezinha (a little flu) and went so far as to say that Brazilians "won’t get it", as they are capable of "diving in a sewer without anything happening to them".
+At the beginning of the pandemic, he had said that the coronavirus was a gripezinha (a little flu) and went so far as to say that Brazilians "won’t get it", as they are capable of "diving in a sewer without anything happening to them".
 His motto is "God above all".
-Today, Brazil has more than 20,000 deaths from Covid-19 (39,000 at the time of writing).
+Today, Brazil has more than 20,000 deaths from COVID-19 (39,000 at the time of publication).
 Although most of the deaths are of people over 60, figures show high death rates among younger groups compared to other countries, a product of its demographic structure and lack of social distancing.
 More than 60% of confirmed cases have affected people between 20 and 49 years old, and Brazil has the highest number of deaths under 50.

 So, many people are easy prey to this denialist government that manipulates social needs in favor of conservative radicalization.
-In addition, the government approved an emergency income of 600 reais (just over $100) per month, for three months, for informal workers and people below with earnings below the poverty line.
+In addition, the government approved an emergency income of 600 reais (just over $100) per month, for three months, for informal workers and people with earnings below the poverty line.

 Bolsonaro has been boycotting the state governors' distancing policies, creating a new political crisis.
 Bolsonaro's logic is a logic of reproduction of the crisis and of continuous confrontation; he seeks permanent radicalization because that is what mobilizes his bases.
 He wanted to prohibit states and municipalities from legislating in favor of social distancing.
-Some governors are even introducing a quarantine.
+Some governors are even introducing lockdown orders.
 The Supreme Federal Court (STF) has had to point out that the Brazilian Constitution recognizes the autonomy of states and municipalities and that they have the power to adopt such measures.

 But Bolsonaro didn't stop there.
 He called a meeting in Brasília with representatives of about 46% of Brazil's industrial GDP – some 20 businessmen – to discuss economic measures for getting out of the crisis and, once in Brasília, he changed the agenda and invited them to march together to the Supreme Court to ask for changes in the constitutional rules; a Dantesque and shameful scene.